aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/advanced-drawing/draw-using-graphicspath/_index.md

 ---
-title: How to Draw Text on Image with Aspose.Imaging for .NET
+title: How to Draw Text on Image Using Aspose.Imaging GraphicsPath API for .NET
 linktitle: Draw Using GraphicsPath – draw text on image, shapes and patterns
 second_title: Aspose.Imaging .NET Image Processing API
 description: Learn how to draw text on image, draw shapes on image and fill shapes with pattern using Aspose.Imaging for .NET.